 - General praise and encouragement.

-- Positive feedback to child verbally or in writing in their books.
+- Positive feedback to children verbally or in writing in their books.

 - Sharing good work with others.

 - Extra playtime

-- Golden time
+- ♦ Golden time

-- The Headteacher or other appropriate members of senior staff to be invited to praise individuals, groups or classes, publicly or privately.
+- ♦ The Headteacher or other appropriate members of senior staff to be invited to praise individuals, groups or classes, publicly or privately.

 - Recognition to be given to success of differing kinds in assemblies.

+- Contacting parents directly